 However, the action at the nut affects the guitar completely different than the action at bridge.
 High action at the nut is particularly bad because it will force the entire guitar to play uncomfortably.
 The guitar string height starts out high at the nut and continues to worsen higher on the fretboard.
 Like any high action problems, intonation can be affected.
 High action at the nut can make the guitar unable to tune at the lower frets.

 Your open chords might not even sound right with an excessively high nut.
 Needless to say, the nut height plays an important roll in both the playability and functionality of your guitar.
-Let’s talk a little about different materials of acoustic guitar nuts before we get into how to lower them.
+Let’s talk about the different tools you’ll need to lower your acoustic guitar action before we get into working on your guitar.

-- 2 Guitar Repair Tools for lowering the action on an Acoustic Guitar Nut.
+- 1 Guitar Repair Tools for lowering the action on an Acoustic Guitar Nut

-- 3 How to Lower the Action on your Acoustic Guitar.
+- 2 How to Lower the Action on your Acoustic Guitar

-- 4 Guitar repair – Nut File Sizes –
+- 3 Guitar Repair – Nut File Sizes –

 Now that we have all the basics covered, let’s get to work!